 About 20 years ago, electronic invoicing wasn’t very popular in the B2B space, and for good reason.
 Not only was e-Invoicing difficult to set up, but it was also expensive.

 Only large businesses with thousands of invoices a month were taking advantage of the solution.
-Today, electronic invoicing software can be simple to implement and very cost effective—you just have to choose the right provider.
+Today, Invoice Management Software can be simple to implement and very cost effective—you just have to choose the right provider.

 Switching to electronic invoicing is something you can do right now that will have an immediate, positive impact on your AP process as a whole.

 Is e-Invoicing more secure than paper?

 Cyber security has become an increasingly popular topic, but oftentimes the cause of these scares is human error.
 Electronic invoicing gives organizations control over the security of their data because the system includes many internal safety features such as validation requirements, duplicate/error scans, and various degrees of approval requirements.
 Modern AP automation also involves banks and vendors.
 When it comes to transferring electronic funds involving banks, there are numerous legal policies in place to ensure that the proper transaction, value, and payment method are protected and executed correctly.

 Companies of all sizes have come to trust and depend on the security of electronic transactions handled by their accounting system and banks.
 The security that electronic invoicing provides is now a comforting benefit.
-When paired with data encryption and firewalls that should already be in place, electronic invoicing software is as secure as any other professional application.
+When paired with data encryption and firewalls that should already be in place, software is as secure as any other professional application.